AstunTechnology/nrw-metadata-portal-docs/docs/adminguidance.rst

 ================

 Directories are snippets of information that can be pre-completed and inserted into metadata records.
 They are derived from subtemplates that are part of metadata standards.
-The available subtemplates are shown as tabs across the top of the Directory subsection- for Gemini 2.2 and 2.3 these are
+The available subtemplates are shown as tabs across the top of the Directory subsection- for Data Discovery these are mainly the **Responsible Organisations**.
-**Organizations and contacts**, **Data Quality Reports (Completeness)** and **Data Quality Reports (Domain Consistency)**.
 The **Manage Directory** section can be accessed by clicking on the Contribute button in the header menu and then on **Manage directory**.

 Selecting **Organizations and contacts** shows the metadata snippet for adding a Points of Contact subtemplate.
 To create a new record based on this template, click the "Duplicate" icon (|image14c|) in the **Actions** dropdown.